octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterFA12/course.md

 ## Definition

-A financial asset is a non-physical asset whose value is derived from a contractual claim, such as bank deposits, bonds, and stocks.
+A Financial Applicationis a non-physical asset whose value is derived from a contractual claim, such as bank deposits, bonds, and stocks.
 Financial assets are usually more liquid than other tangible assets, such as commodities or real estate, and may be traded on financial markets.

 Financial assets are opposed to non-financial assets, property rights which include both tangible property (sometimes also called real assets) such as land, real estate or commodities and intangible assets such as intellectual property, like copyrights, patents, Trademarks etc.